 C1 level of English (Common European Framework)

-b) Students will be given the theoretical tools to recognize and understand the distinctive features of specific textual genres and the possible problems related to their translation, and will be presented with strategies to overcome them in ways which are contextually appropriate.
+Students will be given the theoretical tools to recognize and understand translation-related problems and will be presented with strategies to overcome them in ways which are contextually appropriate.

-This will enable students to 1) understand demanding texts and recognize implicit meanings and 2) produce complex texts which are correct, well-structured, coherent and cohesive.
+At the end of the course students will be able to 1) understand complex texts and recognize implicit meanings and 2) produce/translate complex texts in a way that is correct, well-structured, coherent and cohesive.

 Written test + oral exam

-Should the course be taught as a blended or online activity (due to health related measures), some adjustments with respect to what stated in the syllabus may be necessary – and will be indicated on the course page – in order to make the course and the exams more easily accessible
+Should the course be taught as a blended or online activity, some adjustments (with respect to what stated in the syllabus) may be necessary – and will be indicated on the course page – in order to make the course and the exams more easily accessible

-Students with a C2 certificate can apply to the Segreteria Studenti for official recognition.
+Students who have a C2 certificate can apply to the Segreteria Studenti for official recognition.
 This exempts them from the written test but not from the oral exam.
-Full details about exemptions are available at the Centro Competenza Lingue webpage (https://ccl.unibg.it/it ).
+Full details about the exam are available on the course website.